akshaydnicator/Twitter-Sentiment-Analysis-NLP-Hackathon/README.md

 ## Data Description
 For training the models, a labelled dataset tweets is provided.
 The dataset is provided in the form of a csv file with each line storing a tweet id, its label and the tweet.
 The test data file contains only tweet ids and the tweet text with each tweet in a new line.
 ### Dataset
 - train dataset contains 7,920 tweets
 - test dataset contains 1,953 tweets

 ## Approach and Implementation
+### Data Preparation

+Both the training and test file tweets have been pre-processed using a uniform process as given below:
+- dd